Bow Size Chart & Calculator — What Size Bow Do I Need?

 Why bow size matters more than most archers realize

-I've watched countless beginners buy the wrong size bow because they didn't understand how bow length affects shooting.
-They walk into a shop, see a "cool looking" compact hunting bow, and buy it without considering whether it actually fits their draw length.
-Six months later they're frustrated because the bow is harsh to draw, pinches their fingers, and they can't shoot it accurately no matter how much they practice.
+Many beginners end up with the wrong size bow simply because they don't realize how much bow length affects shooting.
+It's common to walk into a shop, see a compact hunting bow that looks appealing, and buy it without checking whether it actually fits a given draw length.
+Months later, the bow feels harsh to draw, pinches the fingers, and never shoots accurately no matter how much practice goes into it.

-Here's what happens when you shoot a recurve or longbow that's too short for your draw: The string angle at full draw becomes too severe.
-Instead of a comfortable 90-degree angle, you get 60-70 degrees.
-This creates finger pinch - the string literally pinches your fingers together at full draw, making consistent release impossible.
-You develop a flinch anticipating the pinch.
-Your groups never tighten up because you're fighting the equipment.
+Shooting a recurve or longbow that's too short for the archer's draw causes the string angle at full draw to become too severe.
+Instead of a comfortable 90-degree angle, the angle drops to 60-70 degrees.
+This creates finger pinch — the string pinches the fingers together at full draw, making a consistent release difficult.
+Archers often develop a flinch anticipating the pinch, and groups never tighten up because they're fighting the equipment rather than focusing on form.

-For compound bows, the issue is different but equally important.
-Ultra-compact compounds (28-30 inch axle-to-axle) are marketed heavily for hunting - they're easy to maneuver in a tree stand and look tactical.
+Compound bows present a different but equally important issue.
+Ultra-compact compounds (28-30 inch axle-to-axle) are marketed heavily for hunting since they're easy to maneuver in a tree stand and have a tactical look.
 But they're also significantly less forgiving of form errors.
-A beginner shooting a 30-inch ATA bow will struggle with inconsistent groups because the shorter wheelbase amplifies every tiny mistake in their form.
-The same archer on a 34-inch ATA bow suddenly shoots 2-inch tighter groups.
+A beginner shooting a 30-inch ATA bow will often struggle with inconsistent groups, because the shorter wheelbase amplifies small mistakes in form.
+The same archer on a 34-inch ATA bow can shoot noticeably tighter groups.

-The dirty secret of the archery industry: they push compact bows hard because they're profitable and look cool in marketing.
-But the reality is most hunters would shoot better - and therefore make cleaner, more ethical kills - with a slightly longer, more forgiving bow.
-That 33-inch ATA bow isn't "too long" for tree stand hunting unless you're in an incredibly tight blind.
-It's just 2-3 inches longer than the 30-inch model, but it's dramatically easier to shoot well.
+Compact bows are pushed heavily in marketing because they're profitable and have an appealing look, but most hunters would shoot better — and therefore make cleaner, more ethical kills — with a slightly longer, more forgiving bow.
+A 33-inch ATA bow isn't "too long" for tree stand hunting unless the blind is unusually tight.
+It's only 2-3 inches longer than a 30-inch model, but it's dramatically easier to shoot well.

-For traditional archers, bow length is even more critical because you don't have the mechanical advantage of cams or the curved limb tips of a recurve to help with string angle.
-A 66-inch longbow with a 30-inch draw is asking for trouble - severe stacking, finger pinch, and potential limb damage from overdrawing.
-The same archer on a 70-inch longbow experiences smooth draw, comfortable shooting, and better accuracy.
+For traditional archers, bow length matters even more, since longbows lack the mechanical advantage of cams or the curved limb tips of a recurve that help manage string angle.
+A 66-inch longbow paired with a 30-inch draw invites trouble — severe stacking, finger pinch, and potential limb damage from overdrawing.
+The same archer using a 70-inch longbow experiences a smoother draw, more comfortable shooting, and better accuracy.

-The best advice I can give: when choosing bow size, prioritize shooting comfort and forgiveness over portability and looks.
-A bow that's 2-3 inches longer than you "need" will almost always make you a better archer.
-A bow that's 2-3 inches shorter than you need will almost always frustrate you.
-When in doubt, go longer - especially if you're a beginner or intermediate archer still developing form.
+The general guidance: when choosing bow size, prioritize shooting comfort and forgiveness over portability and looks.
+A bow that's 2-3 inches longer than strictly necessary will almost always make for a better shooting experience.
+A bow that's 2-3 inches shorter than needed will almost always cause frustration.
+When in doubt, go longer — especially for beginner or intermediate archers still developing form.

 Bow size calculator FAQs